 Diagnosis is suggested by characteristic symptoms.
 Testing should proceed as rapidly as possible, before damage becomes irreversible.
-Noncontrast CT is > 90% sensitive.
+Noncontrast CT is > 90% sensitive and is particularly sensitive if it is done within 6 h of symptom onset.
 MRI is comparably sensitive but less likely to be immediately available.
-False-negative results occur if volume of blood is small.
-If subarachnoid hemorrhage is suspected clinically but not identified on neuroimaging or if neuroimaging is not immediately available, lumbar puncture is done.
+False-negative results occur if volume of blood is small or if the patient is so anemic that blood is isodense with brain tissue.
+If subarachnoid hemorrhage is suspected clinically but not identified by neuroimaging or if neuroimaging is not immediately available, lumbar puncture is done (see Lumbar puncture (spinal tap)).
 Lumbar puncture is contraindicated if increased intracranial pressure is suspected because the sudden decrease in CSF pressure may lessen the tamponade of a clot on the ruptured aneurysm, causing further bleeding.

 CSF findings suggesting subarachnoid hemorrhage include numerous RBCs, xanthochromia, and increased pressure.
 RBCs in CSF may also be caused by traumatic lumbar puncture.
 Traumatic lumbar puncture is suspected if the RBC count decreases in tubes of CSF drawn sequentially during the same lumbar puncture.
 About 6 h or more after a subarachnoid hemorrhage, RBCs become crenated and lyse, resulting in a xanthochromic CSF supernatant and visible crenated RBCs (noted during microscopic CSF examination); these findings usually indicate that subarachnoid hemorrhage preceded the lumbar puncture.
 If there is still doubt, hemorrhage should be assumed, or the lumbar puncture should be repeated in 8 to 12 h.